s-k-y-h-i-g-h/Prototype/README.md

 full expression = congrats you’re a tumor now

 and yes people have done this look up Elizabeth Parrish (BioViva CEO): used gene therapy on herself in 2015 (TERT + myostatin inhibitor).
 Claimed telomere extension

+SkyHigh — 13:37
+which substances would you use if you were trying to become a world leader? srs question chinito — 13:50
+None
+ijustwantyoutofeelsomething — 13:54
+srs question deserves a srs answer so we'll need something for surviving the pressure of being Atlas while smiling at cameras things like: modafinil, low dose LSD or microdosed psilocybin, phenylpiracetam,  ashwagandha + rhodiola rosea, alpha GPC + uridine monophosphate, propranolol, selegiline (low dose), NAD+ precursors (like NMN) and if the world’s gonna worship or hate you you need something that keeps your ego in check while amplifying vision Ibogaine or 5-MeO-DMT once or twice in your life just to see yourself die come back and remember why you're leading in the first place
 ```

 ## My Stacks